Meganaa999/Information_Retrieval_projects/assign1/README.md

 ## Poem Search Engine

--A tf-idf based Search Engine for searching poems using query words .
-The main purpose of this project is understand how vector space based retrieval models work.
+-A tf-idf based Search Engine for searching poems from [Gutenberg](http://www.gutenberg.org/) Poetry [Dataset](https://www.kaggle.com/terminate9298/gutenberg-poetry-dataset) using query words .
+The main purpose of this project is understand the implementation of Vector Space based Retrieval systems.
  -More on [Tf-Idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
 Install all the dependencies using pip3.

 ## The program/application can be broken down into the various subparts (actual file names also added) :